WCU Student Residency Requirement and Residence Hall Agreements Policy

 current first-year students that the second year of the residency requirement is waived.

-This decision would be based on residence hall construction or renovation plans,
+This decision would be based on residence hall construction or renovation plans, increased

-and must be intentionally communicated as stated above.
+intentionally communicated as stated above.

 - Space will be held for new undergraduate students subject to this policy based on